autonity/docs.autonity.org/reference/api/aut/index.md

 ## epochID

-Returns the unique identifier of a block epoch as an integer value.
+Returns the unique identifier of the current epoch at the block height of the call.

 ### Parameters